+Research questions: What and where are the spaces of LGBTQ+ cultural entrepreneurship in Scotland?
+Which industries are LGBTQ+ cultural entrepreneurs working in?
+What networks enable and further LGBTQ+ cultural entrepreneurship in Scotland?
 What affordances do time-limited events give LGBTQ+ cultural entrepreneurship in Scotland and how do these compare to the affordances given by more permanent places?

 Methodology The research will make key contributions both in terms of the subject matter (spaces of LGBTQ+ life in Scotland, cultural entrepreneurship) and methodology (digital humanities).
 Thematically, the research will contribute to the literature on queer geographies and sexuality and space helping to delineate the ways in which LGBTQ+ life is spatialized into distinctive geographies and how geographies (spaces, places, connections between them) help to facilitate LGBTQ+ identities.
 The research will necessarily draw on and contribute to theorisations of the role of space and place in the constitution of social and cultural life as well as the more specific work on creative place-making which looks at the roles of creative communities in the production of lively places.
 This research will be distinctive in its focus on cultural entrepreneurship as an aspect of LGBTQ+ life.
 Methodologically, this may involve an audit of existing LGBTQ+ archives, structured and unstructured interviews, and comparative analysis of existing community spaces (possibly including successful ones outside of Scotland – eg Schwules Museum in Berlin).
 A comprehensive accounting of LGBTQ+ entrepreneurship in Scotland will be accomplished through the establishment of a network of interviewees through snowballing techniques as well as textual scraping techniques used with on line sources such as chat rooms and blogs.
 If appropriate, the student will be trained in the use of network analysis (using GEPHI and/or Palladio) twinned with Geographical Information Systems (GIS) to explore the ways in which spatial networks (connections between spaces) contribute to LGBTQ+ life in Scotland.
 The research will seek to contrast extensive approaches using digital humanities techniques with selected in-depth case studies that are ethnographic in nature.